-You’re meeting the sales and revenue expectations of your business plan, but still struggling to turn a decent profit.
+You’re meeting your business plan’s sales and revenue expectations but still struggling to turn a decent profit.
 One highly plausible explanation is that you’re pricing your offerings too low.
 If you’re in a highly competitive arena like a restaurant or salon, trying to gain market share through low pricing is a common tactic.
 It may even succeed in the short term.
 But if your prices are too low, the revenue you earn from these sales will be dwarfed by the money you spend to make them.

 2. High Overhead

 High operating costs are a silent killer.
 At first, they don’t seem high at all.
 It’s not as if you can just look at your financial statements and spot one significantly larger expense than the others.
 Instead, you have to do some thinking.
 For example, if you run a restaurant, how much food are you throwing out each night?
 Does your provisioning process need a review?

 Labor is a considerable portion of any business’s budget.
 Are you over-staffing?
 Are you hiring full-time employees when you could be outsourcing projects to independent contractors?